 What were the impact of the military reforms of Marius on Rome?

-Marius's reforms also had important social-political implications and he dramatically expanded citizenship in the Republic.
-Still, his reforms changed the nature of the Roman army which weakened the democratic nature of the republic.
-These reforms allowed generals to take control of Rome with their armies.
-Because of his reforms, the legions of Rome increasingly came under the control of ambitious leaders such as Pompey or Sulla.
-The Marian reforms that were initiated during a crisis, became an important factor in the decline and the fall of the Roman Republic and the rise of the Imperial system in Rome.
+Marius's reforms also had important social-political implications, and he dramatically expanded citizenship in the Republic.
+Still, his reforms changed the nature of the Roman army which weakened the democratic character of the republic.
+These reforms allowed generals to take control of Rome with their troops.
+Because of his changes, the legions of Rome increasingly came under the control of ambitious leaders such as Pompey or Sulla.
+The Marian reforms that were initiated during a crisis became an essential factor in the decline and the fall of the Roman Republic and the rise of the Imperial system in Rome.

 The political system of Rome was unable to effectively govern an Empire.
-Rome’s wealth led to increased social divisions and the city was divided between the elite, the Optimates, and the popular party, Populares.
+Rome’s wealth led to increased social divisions, and the city was divided between the elite, the Optimates, and the popular party, Populares.
 The common people of Rome, including many citizens, were experiencing economic decline as slave labor in the cities and on landed estates resulted in many small farmers and traders going bankrupt.
 There was also tension between Rome and its Italian subjects who wanted a greater say in the Empire and citizenship.
-Rome had become the predominant power in the Mediterranean but it was a very unstable society with a political system on the verge of collapse.
+Rome had become the predominant power in the Mediterranean, but it was a volatile society with a political system on the verge of collapse.

 The career of Marius

-Marius reorganized the Roman army and he reformed the legions.
+Marius reorganized the Roman army, and he reformed the legions.
 The total number of men per legion was six thousand and of these 4800 would be legionnaires and the rest support staff, mainly servants.
 Marius wanted every legion to be a self-contained fighting force.
 The legion was divided into centuries that were commanded by a centurion.
 Each century was comprised of 80 soldiers and twenty support staff.
-The century was divided into the sub-units that contained 8 legionaries and 2 non-combatant support staff.
+The century was divided into the sub-units that contained eight legionaries and two non-combatant support staff.
 The Roman legionnaires would eat, fight and live together and this created a great spirit de corps.
-Marius insisted on regular training and drills and this meant that the Romans were always physically fit.
-He also ordered that every man carrying his own gear and equipment and the soldiers, as a result, referred to themselves as ‘Marius’ Mules.’
+Marius insisted on regular training and drills, and this meant that the Romans were always physically fit.
+He also ordered that every man carrying his gear and equipment and the soldiers, as a result, referred to themselves as ‘Marius’ Mules.’

-This meant that the army did not have lengthy supply lines and massive baggage trains but was rather very mobile and flexible.
-Marius believed that morale was very important in the army and he offered the common soldiers and men retirement benefits.
+This meant that the army did not have lengthy supply lines and massive baggage trains but was instead very mobile and flexible.
+Marius believed that morale was essential in the military and he offered the ordinary soldiers and men retirement benefits.
 These were usually in the form of land for the common soldier and money for officers.
-Upon retirement, a soldier could expect a parcel of land., usually in some newly conquered territory.
-One of the most important reforms of Marius was that he granted citizenship status to many Italians.
+Upon retirement, a soldier could expect a parcel of land usually in some newly conquered territory.
+One of the most significant reforms of Marius was that he granted citizenship status to many Italians.
 Any Italian who fought in the Roman legion was automatically granted the citizenship of Rome.
-The reforms of Marius were widely adopted and they shaped the Roman army right down to the 3rd century AD.
+The reforms of Marius were widely adopted, and they shaped the Roman army right down to the 3rd century AD.